tadeuqc/junit-extensions/docs/randomBeans.md

 ##### Overriding the Default Randomization Parameters

-In the event that the default [randomization parameters](https://github.com/j-easy/easy-random/wiki/Randomization-parameters) declared by this extension are not sufficient/appropriate for your use, you can override the defaults by using `@RegisterExtension` to pass in your own instance of RandomBeans' `EnhancedRandom`.
+In the event that the default [randomization parameters](https://github.com/j-easy/easy-random/wiki/Randomization-parameters) declared by this extension are not sufficient/appropriate for your use, you can override the defaults by using `@RegisterExtension` to pass in your own instance of EasyRandom.
 For example:

 ```
 public class RandomBeansExtensionProgrammaticRegistrationTest {